It is a common belief that slim people have a higher metabolism and overweight people have a slower metabolism. In fact, this is very rarely the case.

 - Physical activity - older adults tend to be less physically active than when they were younger.

-- Gender - men have a higher basal metabolic rate than women because their muscle-to-fat ratio is generally higher than women's.
+- Sex - men have a higher metabolic rate than women because their muscle-to-fat ratio is higher.
 This means that an average man will burn more calories than an average woman of the same age and weight.

 How can I lose weight?